ritusantra/Machine_Learning_Projects/PredictShip: Shipment Intelligence System/readme.md

 At the user interface layer, the system is developed using Streamlit, where users can seamlessly switch between two modules:

 1. Shipment Mode Prediction
-2. Shipment Insurance Amount Prediction
+2. Shipment Insurance Cost Prediction

 This modular design ensures flexibility, allowing users to select their desired prediction task and input relevant shipment details through an intuitive interface.

 ### Backend Architecture
 **1. Feature Engineering Pipeline**
 For both modules, a dedicated feature engineering pipeline is implemented to preprocess raw input data.
 This includes:

 * Data cleaning
 * Encoding categorical variables
 * Feature transformation and scaling

-These pipelines are saved and reused during inference to maintain consistency between training and production.
+These pipelines are saved and reused during inference to maintain consistency between training and streamlit development.

 **2. Model Training & Selection**
 Each module follows a structured ML workflow:

 **Shipment Mode Prediction Module**

-* Models trained: Logistic Regression, Decision Tree, XGBoost
+* Models trained: Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, XGBoost
-* Performance evaluated using relevant classification metrics
+* Performance evaluated using classification metrics - Precision, Recall, F1 score, Accuracy
-* XGBoost selected as the final model based on superior performance
+* XGBoost selected as the final model based on best performance across all the metrics especially Precision

-**Shipment Insurance Amount Prediction Module**
+**Shipment Insurance Cost Prediction Module**

 * Models trained: Linear Regression, Decision Tree, XGBoost
-* Evaluated using regression metrics
+* Evaluated using regression metrics - MAE, MSE, RMSE, R2 score, Adjusted R2 score
-* XGBoost selected as the final model for accurate predictions
+* XGBoost selected as the final model due to low error metrics and higher Adjusted R2 score

 **3. Experiment Tracking with MLflow**
 To ensure reproducibility and efficient experimentation:

 * MLflow is used to track model performance